wfailla/un-orchestrator/orchestrator/README_COMPILE.md

 support (next section); although OVSDB is not standard, it seems that it does its job better than OF-CONFIG.

-In any case, the compilation instruction for setting up OpenvSwitch with OF-CONFIG are the following (not guaranteed that those are 100% accurate, as the OF-CONFIG support in OpenvSwitch is rather primitive).
+In any case, the compilation instruction for setting up Open vSwitch with OF-CONFIG are the following (not guaranteed that those are 100% accurate, as the OF-CONFIG support in Open vSwitch is rather primitive).

 The list of OF-CONFIG dependencies: